 You are probably wishing and desire that your wishes would come true.
 At the same time, you might feel reluctant, fear or scare to make your wishes because you think it’s too small, too big or impossible to attend.

 Either way, you are right.
-So why not just let your wishes run like Forrest Gump stared by the famous movie-star, Tom Hawk.
+So why not just let your wishes run as Forrest Gump stared by the famous movie-star, Tom Hawk.

-Wishes are dreams from your heart and soul.
+Wishes are dreams of your heart and soul.
 Free them!
 After all, no one knows or could hear the dreams you have in your head or how you feel, right?

 So you think…